Martim Moniz

 Martim Moniz (/pt/; died 1147) was a Portuguese knight of noble birth, and famous figure in the Siege of Lisbon in 1147.

 Legend

-According to legend, Martim Moniz was a knight participating in the Christian invasion force, led by king Afonso I of Portugal, in the Siege of Lisbon, during the Reconquista.
+According to legend, Martim Moniz was a knight participating in the Christian reconquest force, led by king Afonso I of Portugal, in the Siege of Lisbon, during the Reconquista.
 Nobleman and captain of the army of Afonso I of Portugal, author of notable feats in the Battle of Ourique, at one point in the siege of São Jorge Castle, he saw the Moors closing the castle doors.
 He led an attack on the doors, and sacrificed himself by lodging his own body in the doorway, preventing the defenders from fully closing the door.

 This act allowed time for his fellow soldiers to arrive and secure the door, leading to the eventual capture of the castle.
 Martim Moniz was killed in the incident.
 In his honor, the entrance was dubbed Porta de Martim Moniz (Gate of Martim Moniz).